 Working Principle of Synchronous Generator

-- The operation of a synchronous generator is based on Faraday’s law of electromagnetic induction.
+- The working of a synchronous generator is based on Faraday’s law of electromagnetic induction.

-emf= dΦ/dt - This law states that the rate of change of flux in any device will cause an EMF in that device.
-If the device is static and the field is rotating, it will also create a field in the device.
+- It defines the rate of change of flux in any device resulting in EMF in the device.
+If the device is static and the field is moving it will cause a field in the device.

 Introduction to Induction Generator